IRSND - english

 #define IRSND_SUPPORT_LEGO_PROTOCOL 0 // LEGO Power RC >= 20000 ~150 bytes

-If you want to use the APPLE protocol, set IRSND_SUPPORT_NEC_PROTOCOL to 1.
-It is only a special case of the NEC protocol.
+When using the APPLE protocol, set IRSND_SUPPORT_NEC_PROTOCOL to 1, since it is simply a special case of the NEC protocol.

 IRSND_OCx

-In order to send the correct IR signals, IRSND need a PWM-able Output-Pin, because the signal needs to be modulated.
-Following settings are possible:
+To transmit IR signals, IRSND needs a PWM-capable output pin, because the signal needs to be modulated.
+The following settings are possible:

 #define IRSND_OCx IRSND_OC2 // OC2 on ATmegas supporting OC2, e.g. ATmega8